prescriptive-analytics/challenge-docs/docs/try.rst

 We provide flexible internvention strategies on individuals.
 You can intervene the mobility of an individual by setting his/her mobility with the following actions:

+- No intervention: The individual can move normally.
 - Confined: An individual is confined in the neighborhood that he/she lives in, with access from his/her acquaintance contacts and stranger contacts in the residential region.
-- Quarantine: The person is quarantined at home with other individuals sharing the same residential POI.
+- Quarantine: The person is quarantined at home, with access from acquaintance contacts sharing the same residential POI.
-- Isolation: The person is isolated, even from the individuals living in the same residential POI.
+- Isolation: The person is isolated, without access from the acquaintance contacts living in the same residential POI.
 - Hospitalized: The person is under treatment in the hospital.
 A person can only be in the hospital after Stage 2.

-Their corresponding control API are:
+Their corresponding intervention APIs are: